Go Karts (film): Production

 The film marked debut directorial venture for Owen Trevor, who previously helmed short films.
-The film was made completely based on crowdfunding, funded by Screen Australia, Screenvest, Lotterywest, Spectrum Films, Create NSW, Media Super, Fulcrum Media Finance and the principal photography of the film commenced in Busselton in April 2018.
+The film was made completely based on crowdfunding, funded by Screen Australia, Screenwest, and Lotterywest, Spectrum Films, Create NSW, Media Super, Fulcrum Media Finance.
+Principal photography of the film commenced in Busselton in April 2018.

 In April 2018, the producers of the film advertised via online platforms to recruit required drivers, teams, officials and spectators for the shooting of the film.
 The film was entirely shot and set in Australia on the backdrop of kart racing sport.
+It was predominantly filmed in Western Australia, especially in Perth, and at few race tracks such as Cockburn International Kartway and Bunbury City Kart Club.

+Release

-It was predominantly filmed in Western Australia especially in Perth and at few race tracks in the Western Australia such as Cockburn International Kartway, Bunbury City Kart Club.
-The official trailer of the film was unveiled by Roadshow Films on 22 August 2019 and the film was also premiered at the 2019 CinefestOz Film Festival.
+The official trailer of the film was unveiled by Roadshow Films on 22 August 2019 and the film was also premiered at the 2019 CinefestOZ film festival.

-American digital platform Netflix bought the worldwide rights of the film excluding Australia, New Zealand and unveiled its official trailer on 27 February 2020.
+Netflix bought the worldwide rights of the film excluding Australia and New Zealand ,and unveiled its official trailer on 27 February 2020.